-If you have a pre-existing booking to a different port of entry on or after the 15 February it’s your responsibility to change it to one of the ports of entry specified above.
-After 15 February carriers will not be permitted to carry anyone who has been in a red list country in the previous 10 days to any other port of entry other than those specified.
+Carriers are not permitted to carry anyone who has been in a red list country in the previous 10 days to any other port of entry than those specified.

-If you’re required to quarantine in a managed quarantine hotel and do not arrive in England at one of the designated ports of entry, you may face a penalty of up to £10,000 and will be charged for the cost of transportation to the nearest designated port or entry.
+If you are required to quarantine in a managed quarantine facility and do not arrive in England at one of the designated ports of entry, you may face a penalty of up to £10,000 and will be charged for the cost of transportation to the nearest designated port or entry.

-Arriving and transport to a managed quarantine hotel
+Arriving and transport to a managed quarantine facility

 When you arrive in England you will need to provide your completed passenger locator form to Border Force officers alongside your passport and negative COVID-19 test result.

-You will be escorted through the airport with other passengers who need to quarantine at a managed quarantine hotel.
-Your ‘quarantine package’ includes transport to your quarantine hotel (and back to the airport at the end of your quarantine).
+You will be escorted through the airport with other passengers who need to quarantine at a managed quarantine facility .
+Your ‘quarantine package’ includes transport to your quarantine facility (and back to the airport at the end of your quarantine to reconnect to your travel plans).
 Please follow signs and instructions for the Managed Quarantine Service.

 Everyone will need to wear face coverings at all times (unless you’re exempt).

-You must only travel to your managed quarantine hotel by the transport specified in your quarantine package and not by public or private transport.
+You must only travel to your managed quarantine facility by the transport specified in your quarantine package and not by public or private transport.